Voice2Evolve® logoVoice2Evolve®

 Before fulfilling any Data Subject request, Voice2Evolve verifies the requester’s identity in accordance with GDPR Article 12(6).
 Verification methods may include authentication through the user’s registered account credentials or other reasonable verification processes to prevent unauthorized access or disclosure of Personal Data.
 (Art.
 15–22 GDPR)

 Voice2Evolve shall assist the Customer in fulfilling requests for access, rectification, restriction, deletion, data portability, or objection.
-Voice2Evolve will not respond directly to Data Subjects unless authorized.
+For data portability requests, Voice2Evolve shall make the relevant Personal Data available in a structured, commonly used, and machine-readable format (JSON or CSV).
+Voice2Evolve will not respond directly to Data Subjects unless authorized by the Customer.

 9. International Transfers (Art.
 44–49 GDPR)